madukan/BBS/README.md

 .
 Games: LORD, Oregan Trail, Usurper, Zork, Trade Wars etc.
 .
 Chat: SysOp to User and User to User chat.
 IRC integration etc.
 .
 Files: File Storage and Sharing.
+.
+Torrents: Allow for torrent hosting and storage.

 Development has not been intensive yet (11/8/2016), but plans are to complete a working system before years end.